Johann Martin Schleyer: Life and work

 Schleyer was born in Oberlauda (Baden).
 According to his own report, the idea of an international language arose out of a conversation he had with one of his parishioners, a semi-literate German peasant whose son had emigrated to America and could no longer be reached by mail because the United States Postal Service could not read the father's handwriting.

 He was ordained in 1856.
 From 1867 to 1875, Schleyer served as pastor at Krumbach near Meßkirch.
 At the end of this time he was jailed for four months for preaching against socialism during the Kulturkampf.

 From 1875 to 1885 he was pastor of Ss.
 Peter and Paul parish in Litzelstetten.
 He later wrote that the first seven years in Litzelstetten were among the happiest of his life.

 At this time he was editor of the magazine Sionsharfe, devoted mainly to Catholic poetry.
 In May 1879 he published an article on Volapük in this magazine.
 This sketch was followed by a full-length book in 1880.
-The language spread widely and new clubs sprung all over Europe.
+The language spread widely and new clubs sprung up all over Europe.
 After 1885 Schleyer had to retire from his pastoral duties due to ill health, though he was still involved in the Volapük movement until it fell apart a few years later.

 In 1894 Pope Leo XIII made him a papal prelate.

 Schleyer died in Konstanz in 1912.